Course List

 Introduction to Professional Music 7233 This course explores the variety of career pathways available in Professional Music.
 It introduces performance technique, in a variety of musical genre including jazz, classical, modern and pop.
 Students will explore choral, solo performance, and ensemble music.
 Students gain an appreciation of music as an art form and develop the skills necessary to pursue a variety of careers in professional music.
 The course includes music theory and performance as well as the study of historical and contemporary music, with a focus on musical careers.

-Advanced Professional Music (Capstone) 7235 This course will build on music theory and technical knowledge to prepare students for specific career paths in music creation, arrangement, and production.
+Advanced Music and Recording Arts (Capstone) 7235 This course will build on music theory and technical knowledge to prepare students for specific career paths in music creation, arrangement, and production.
 Students will explore music as an interpretive form of artistic expression and as a practical communications tool.
 Students will be trained to compose and appreciate music in a variety of genre.
 The historical and cultural context of composition will also be examined.
 The psychological impact on audience and market will be evaluated to maximize the effectiveness of a composition or arrangement.
 Students will explore the spectrum of career options ranging from artistic communication to entertainment to marketing and identify the effective use of musical composition in each pathway.

 Performing Arts / Professional Theatre (SubPathway 112C)